 Manual for Developing Nature-based Carbon Projects in Eastern Africa

 Nature-based solutions (NbS) are critical for tackling climate change while supporting biodiversity, livelihoods, and sustainable development.
 In Eastern Africa, vast opportunities exist to conserve forests, restore grasslands, and expand agroforestry systems that sequester carbon, build resilience, and deliver co-benefits for communities and ecosystems.
-Carbon markets are an important mechanism to finance NbS, yet many project developers in Eastern Africa face barriers to participation.
+Carbon markets are an important mechanism to finance NbS, yet many publication developers in Eastern Africa face barriers to participation.